gatsbyjs/gatsby/docs/docs/adding-an-rss-feed.md

 }
 ```

-Next run a build (`npm run build`) since the RSS feed generation will only happen for production builds.
-By default, the generated RSS feed path is `/rss.xml`, but the plugin exposes options to configure this default functionality.
+Next run a build (`npm run build`) since the RSS feed generation only happens for production builds.
+By default, plugin generates an RSS feed path of `/rss.xml`.
+The plugin also exposes options to configure this default functionality.

 For basic setups with Markdown content like the [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog), that's all you need!
 However, you can craft a custom RSS feed schema using custom code in your `gatsby-node.js` and `gatsby-config.js` files.